Zachary Stevens: Career

 In 2000, Stevens quit Savatage, citing that he wanted to spend more time with his young family.
 During the winter of 2001, Zak started his comeback.
 His Savatage connections remained evident, as Jon Oliva produced the first Circle II Circle album, Watching in Silence, and guitarist Chris Caffery recorded guitar on some songs.
 Oliva and Caffery also co-wrote several of the songs on Watching in Silence.
 In 2003, Stevens's band left Circle II Circle to join Jon Oliva's band Pain.
 Stevens then hired an all-new band.
 Circle II Circle has released three additional full-length albums since, 2005's The Middle of Nowhere, Burden of Truth in 2006, and Delusions of Grandeur in 2008.
 In April 2014 "Ancient Rites of the Moon", the first album of the Stardust Reverie Project (Graham Bonnet, Lynn Meredith, Bill Hudson and Melissa Ferlaak), was released.
 "Mighty Roar" becomes one of Stevens' most impressive songs to date.

 During several gigs with Circle II Circle, not only were certain Savatage songs played but also entire albums featuring Stevens, among them The Wake of Magellan and Edge of Thorns.
 On July 30, 2015, Savatage reunited to perform at the first ever two-stage show at Wacken Open Air festival, and Stevens would perform with Savatage as well as Trans-Siberian Orchestra.
 After this, he was invited to sing with TSO on stage for their Winter 2015 tour.
 In November 2015, Zak appeared as the host on the second Stardust Reverie project album Proclamation of Shadows.

+Since 2025 Savatage reunited for the first time in 10 years, with Stevens as lead singer.